A glossary of firework terminology

 NOTE: These effects are often used in very close proximity to people and to scenery and drapes which must be adequately fireproofed.
 A simulated bullet hit can be as lethal as the real thing.
 They must only be used with extreme care.

 A device consisting of a packet of pyrotechnic powder, an electric match, and in some cases small pyrotechnic stars.
 Designed to simulate aerial fireworks when suspended in the air.

 Any effect designed to create the illusion of bullets impacting, or ricocheting off of props or actors.

-- This device is made up of nitrated sting that can been dusted with various pyrotechnic powders to produce a sparkle or flickering effect when ignited.
+This device is made up of nitrated sting that has been dusted with various pyrotechnic powders to produce a sparkle or flickering effect when ignited.

 Photo Flash Powder